 Responding to a neurological emotional guidance network

 People who are healthy, happy and successful in life use their power of consciousness to pivot off the emotionally negative aspect of a scenario and into a more emotionally positive re-framed scenario.
 They have learned and developed the necessary skills that are essential in our society to manage their focus of attention in response to their own emotional feedback.
 They have developed a ‘cognitive dexterity’ that only temporary upsets healthy biochemical balances.
-They have the motivation, drive and, most importantly, the proficiency to create a scenario of that which is wanted and desired – which activates the emotional positive neural network via a healthy and balanced biochemical physiology.
+They have the motivation, drive and, most importantly, the proficiency to cognitively create a scenario of that which is wanted and desired – which activates the emotional positive neural network and a healthy and balanced biochemical physiology.